sriyogesh94/dcos-docs/1.7/usage/cli/command-reference.md

         --max-count=<max-count>
             Maximum number of entries to fetch and return.
         --scale
-            Scale the app down after performing the the operation.
+            Scale the app down after performing the operation.
         --version
             Print version information.